-The US service sector is incredibly large, diverse, and complex.
+The US service sector is incredibly vast, diverse, and complex.
 According to the Bureau of Labor Statistics, of the more than 150 million people working in the U.S., over 120 million were employed in the service sector.
-Millions of these companies across the U.S. provide employment in over a dozen industries.
-With so many moving parts and types of services being rendered, the probability that individual workers or companies will make mistakes while offering services is extremely high.
-While not all mistakes will lead to a lawsuit, many do.
+Millions of these companies across the U.S. operate in over a dozen industries.
+With so many moving parts and types of services being rendered, the probability that individual workers or companies will make mistakes while offering services is exceptionally high.
+While not all errors will lead to a lawsuit, many do.

 Common lawsuits among service sector companies include: